RFID Hotels: Why is RFID Important for Morden Hotels?

 Hotels using RFID technology in some form or another today include Hilton, InterContinental Hotels Group (IHG), Hyatt Hotels Corp., Starwood Properties, and Marriott International.

 Individual hotel brands that use the technology from these companies include Westin Hotels & Resorts, Sheraton Hotels & Resorts, W Hotels, Hyatt Regency, and others.
-The size of the property often plays a role when a property adopts RFID lock technology.
+Property size often plays a role when a property adopts RFID lock technology.

 If you’re staying at one of these hotels (or any other hotel that uses RFID technology), it’s essential to understand what they use it for and how they might benefit from your stay.